jaxxstorm/leebriggs.co.uk/_posts/2022-08-26-choosing-an-iac-tool.md

 - arm
 ---

 {% include note.html content="I am a [Pulumi](https://pulumi.com) employee which means I have an agenda when writing this post.
-That said, my intent here is to accurately describe the state of the infrastructure as code market, so will endeavour to be objective with my opinions." %}
+That said, my intent here is to accurately describe the state of the Infrastructure as Code market, so will endeavour to be objective with my opinions." %}

 # This is long.
 What's the TL;DR?

-I made a decision tree to help you decide what IaC tool you should use
+I made a decision tree to help you decide what Infrastructure as Code tool you should use

 ![Decision Tree](/img/iac-selector.png)